-Understandably, many schools purchase their internet services from Grid for Learning Services.
-I say “understandably” in that as a county council-backed service, this will be viewed as a safe and authorised service that should meet the needs of schools.
+Understandably, many schools purchase their internet services from county council suggested services.
+I say “understandably” in that these will be viewed as a safe and authorised service that should meet the needs of schools.

 However, we are discovering that more and more schools are becoming dissatisfied with the service they receive and are looking to the commercial marketplace to find something better.

 The commercial marketplace, made up of suppliers like swcomms, can offer internet connections that are totally fit for purpose.
 The Grid for Learning services are highly contended as they are shared between secondary and primary schools in the area.
 All these schools are therefore battling for bandwidth and the speeds they thought they were getting will rarely be achieved, which raises the question whether they are worth what is being paid for them.

 Sure, if a school opts to branch out on their own and purchase their own broadband services, they will still have to share with other users on the local exchange but I would not advise a school to rely on broadband in any case, and that includes so-called superfast fibre to the cabinet (FTTC) or fibre to the premises (FTTP) services.

 Broadband was designed to be a residential product.
 Organisations with a high usage like schools need something far more robust and reliable.
 Their internet access needs the adequate bandwidth to be able to cope with all the devices used by students, staff and guests while also being able to rely on service level agreements that will get you back online within hours rather than weeks.
 Broadband does not come with service level agreements.